sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

-filter              The fields available for filtering the list form                The fields used to create/edit the entity show                The fields used to show the entity Batch actions       Actions that can be performed on a group of entities (e.g. bulk delete)
+filter              The fields available for filtering the list form                The fields used to create/edit the entity show                The fields used to show the entity batch actions       Actions that can be performed on a group of entities (e.g. bulk delete)
 =============       =========================================================================

 The ``Sonata\AdminBundle\Admin\Admin`` class is provided as an easy way to map your models, by extending it.
 However, any implementation of the